 Breastfeeding while taking clonazepam:

 Clonazepam gets into breastmilk in small amounts.
 It can cause sedation (sleepiness) and levels might build up in the infant’s body.
-Other medications might be preferred while breastfeeding a newborn or an exclusively breastfed infant.
+Other medications with a shorter half-life (amount of time the medication stays in the body) might be preferred while breastfeeding a newborn or an exclusively breastfed infant.
 If you suspect the baby has any symptoms (sleepiness, not gaining weight, delayed milestones) contact the child’s healthcare provider.
-If excessive sleepiness occurs, contact a healthcare provider immediately.

-The product label for clonazepam recommends breastfeeding women not use this medication.
-However, the benefit of using clonazepam along with the benefits of breastfeeding your baby might outweigh the possible risks.
+The product label for clonazepam recommends women who are breastfeeding not use this medication.
+However, the benefit of using clonazepam along with the benefits of breastfeeding your baby may outweigh the possible risks.
 Your healthcare provider can talk with you about using clonazepam and what treatment is best for you.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a man takes clonazepam, could it affect his fertility or increase the chance of birth defects?
+If a male takes clonazepam, could it affect his fertility or increase the chance of birth defects?

-Studies have not been done to see if clonazepam could affect men’s fertility (ability to get a woman pregnant) or increase the chance of birth defects.
+A study in male rats found that clonazepam might affect male sperm.
+Human studies have not been done to see if clonazepam could affect male fertility (ability to make healthy sperm) or increase the chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.